ToHanwei/Genome2OR/README.md

 tasks and aids in understanding the data structure and correct the bias within a dataset.

 ## Quick start
-1. Execute nhmmer.py
+1. STEP 1: Execute nhmmer.py
     ```
    cd YouDir/Genome2OR/scripts
    python nhmmer.py ../template/Mammalia.hmm genome.fasta nhmmer_out.tblout -v
     ```
+    * Explain
+        1. The "Mammalia.hmm" file is the "HMM profile" for mammalia.
+This file provided by us.
+Of course, you can also use the NHMMER tool to construct it yourself according to your needs.
+Generally speaking, we do not recommend doing this unless you konw why you need to construct this file anew.
-   Mammalia.hmm is the HMM profile for mammalia.
-You can find more species of HMM profile in YouDir/Genome2OR/template directory if needed. genome.fasta is genome(DNA) that needs annotation.
+        2. You can find more species of "HMM profile" in "the directory YouDir/Genome2OR/template" if needed.
+To ensure the quality of annotation, please select the appropriate "HMM profile" for the species you need to annotate.
+        3. The "genome.fasta" file is the genome file that you need to  annotate.
+This file is in the FASTA file format.
+        4. The "nhmmer_out.tblout" file is the output file.
+You will find it in the current working directory.

-2. Execute FindOR.py
+2. STEP 2: Execute FindOR.py
     ```
-   cd YourDir/Genome2OR/scripts
-   python FindOR.py nhmmer_out.tblout genome.fasta -o ../output -o ORannotation -v
+   python FindOR.py nhmmer_out.tblout genome.fasta -o ../output -v
     ```
+    * Explain
+        1. The "nhmmer_out.tblout" file here is the output file of the "STEP 1".
+        2. The "genome.fasta" file is the genome file that you need to  annotate.
+This file is the same as the file with the same name in the "STEP 1".
+        3. The "../output" is the directory where the output files are saved.
+        4. After the program is finished running, you will find five output files with the prefix "ORannotation" in the "../output" directory.

-3. Execute IdentityFunc.py
+3. STEP 3: Execute IdentityFunc.py
     ```
-   cd YourDir/Genome2OR/scripts
-   python IdentityFunc.py ../output/ORannotation_ORs_pro.fa -o ../output -p Identity -v
+   python IdentifyFunc.py ../output/ORannotation_Pre-ORs_pro.fa ../output/ORannotation_Pre-ORs_dna.fa -o ../output -p Identity -v
     ```
+    * Explain
+        1. The "../output/ORannotation_Pre-ORs_pro.fa" file here is the output file of the "STEP 2".
+        2. The "../output/ORannotation_Pre-ORs_dna.fa" file here is the output file of the "STEP 2".
+        3. The "../output" is the directory where the output files are saved.
-   After running 1,2,3, you will find file Identity_func_ORs.fasta in directory ../output, which is the Olfactory receptor we finally found
+        4. After the program is finished running, you will find seven output files with the prefix "Identity" in the "../output" directory.

-4. Execute batch.py
-    ```
-   cd YourDir/Genome2OR/scripts
-   python batch.py profile.hmm inputdir nhmmeroutdir outputdir -v
-    ```
-   For batch annotation of genomes.
+        5. In the output directory, the file "Identity_redundant_func_ORs.fasta" contains annotated functional olfactory receptor protein sequences, the file "Identity_redundant_pseu_ORs.fasta" contatins annotated pseudogene sequences, and the file "ORannotation_truncated.txt" records truncated genes.

 ## Download script
 1. Download script from github